 The best filter for children is a good ongoing conversation as Gemma said.
 Have ongoing, open-door conversations about things that they will find troubling.

 It’s almost impossible to imagine that you could get to 14 or 15 now without having encountered porn and the prostitution with which it is of course symbiotic.
 You will come across it, there is no doubt about it, so we just need to accept that as a fact and get the tools and the skills widely shared by adults who’ve got to take the lead.

 It’s just normal parenting, isn’t it?
 A collective communal parenting as well as a society.
 Build the skills, build the resilience.
 Like Gemma said, building those occupational skills.
 Asking “what do they get from you furthering their business plan?”.
 It comes down to money.
 Be aware of the agendas of others and how that’s not going to be in your best interest long term.

 Esther: I agree with that entirely.
 I also think there’s a big crossover between real acts of non-sexual violence which are online.
 For example, the people being decapitated and Abu Ghraib and Guantanamo which has also filtered over in the online world.
 They’re competing for clicks, so the general violence that you might be exposed to, including sexual violence, is quite serious and being able to have a conversation is really important.

 Siobhan: Thank you so much everybody.
 If you live in the UK, please write to your MP and ask them to support the Nordic Model.
-We’ve got a two-minute tool that sends a template letter and also tips for writing your own message if you want to be more comprehensive.

 If you feel that you need help talking to kids or with kids about this topic, take a look at Culture Reframed.
 They’ve developed expert help for parents including script conversations for you to have with your kids as a guide, and also have a look at Gemma’s and Michael’s work.